Nikhil-P-C/SDLdemo/README.md

 🛠️ Build Instructions

- Note: Currently, the project is platform-dependent and works only on Visual Studio.
+ Note: Currently, the project is platform-dependent and works only on Visual Studio. on visual studio not on visual studio code

 * Copy the repository clone URL.